 Fosters Genuine Academic Curiosity

 By taking on homeschooling, parents are role-modeling for their child the ideals of personal responsibility and a strong sense of identity.
 Children develop a sense of agency about their learning, and its trajectory, when they feel their role in it.
 Homeschooled kids are hardly limited on options.
 Seventy-four percent of homeschool graduates aged 18-24 go on to some form of tertiary education.
 Homeschool graduates also have a college graduation rate of 66.7% compared to traditional high school graduates’ whose college graduation rate is 57.5%.
 Plus, as the culture in many traditional school systems breeds an atmosphere of competitive achievement, students can become focused on ‘winning’ rather than learning.
 Homeschooled students likely face less to no competitive pressure.

 Research shows that family income has little to no influence on their ability to successfully homeschool.
 Public schools, on the other hand, receive funding according to district.
 This means students’ education is staggered depending on their financial situation.
 With public schools choking under shrinking budget and often misappropriated funds, it’s hard to face copping the hidden costs of public education.
 For instance, costs involved in extracurricular activities, tutors to help keep your child’s head above water in a competitive environment, and whatever laptop and accessories the school deems mandatory.

-Bottom Line: What worked once in the public school system may not be working any longer.
+The Bottom Line: What worked once in the public school system may not be working any longer, especially in today’s unprecedented times.
 Perhaps homeschooling, despite its personal and monetary commitment, is the right alternative.
 What do you think?
 Are we moving towards a future of educational pioneers or should we leave the educating to the classroom?